Nicholas Reece: Melbourne City Council

 In 2016, Reece was elected as a councillor to the Melbourne City Council as a member of Team Doyle.
 Reece joined Team Sally Capp for the 2020 election, and he was elected as Deputy Lord Mayor.

 On 2 July 2024, following the resignation of Sally Capp, Reece was sworn in as 105th Lord Mayor of the City of Melbourne.
-In the 2024 Melbourne City Council election, Reece retained his position as Lord Mayor, winning 23.36% of primary votes cast and winning 61.49% of the two-candidate-preferred vote.
+In the 2024 Melbourne City Council election, Reece retained his position as Lord Mayor, winning 23.36 percent of primary votes cast and 61.49 percent of the two-candidate-preferred vote.